-A requirement sets out what action is required from an NHS board to comply with the standards published by Healthcare Improvement Scotland and the Scottish Government or other relevant agencies.
+A requirement sets out what action an NHS board must undertake to comply with the standards published by Healthcare Improvement Scotland and the Scottish Government or other relevant agencies.
 These are standards which every patient has the right to expect.